crookdc/pipsqueak/README.md

 Some liberties have been taken with the design of the language, and I hope to further experiment with implementing new fun little features when the mood strikes.

+## Building
+This project is extremely straight forward to run with Cargo.
+Simply run `cargo run` within the project directory to start the REPL.
+Alternatively you can pass the path to a script file to run that file as such `cargo run -- script.sqk`.

 ## Language
 ### Keywords
 The following is a list of all reserved keywords in the Pipsqueak language.
 Attempting to use any of these words for